patdmob/blog/_posts/2018-05-15-Imbalanced-Classification-with-mlr.md

 ---
 layout: post
 title: "Imbalanced Classification with mlr"
-categories:
-  - Tutorials
-tags:
-  - imbalanced classification
-  - R programming
-excerpt: This notebook presents a reference implementation of an imbalanced data problem, namely predicting employee attrition.
-We'll use mlr, a package designed to provide an infrastructure for Machine Learning in R. Additionally, there is a companion post which investigates the effectiveness of SMOTE compared to non-SMOTE models.
+description: "This notebook is a tutorial on using <em>mlr</em> to solve an imbalanced data problem: predicting employee attrition."
+categories: [tutorial, imbalanced classification, R programming]
 comments: true
 ---